danielendeg/nugetpackageupdate/specs/De%2DIdentification/Azure-DataFactory-Integration-with-FHIR-De%2DIdentification-Tool.md

 ```
 ./FHIR.DeIdentification.Tool.exe resource.json resource.redacted.json
 ```
-For big datasets that comes from export result of FHIR server, users can use the libraries and build an extension to ADF to de-identify the data in the cloud from one blob storage to another (copy).
+For big datasets that comes from export result of FHIR server, users can use the libraries and build an extension to ADF to de-identify the data in the cloud from one blob storage to another.

 # Scenario
 Our scenario is to enable users access FHIR De-Identification Tool through Azure Data Factory.
 We provide two ways to use Azure Data Factory with De-Id tool, the manual way and the automatic way.